 In terms of accounting, exchange electricity has been the cheapest electricity contract in the long term in many locations.
 However, in general, exchange-traded electricity is not the cheapest type of contract for apartment buildings with low electricity consumption.
-This is due to the fixed monthly fee for exchange-type electricity contracts; for low-consumption properties, the cheapest option overall is the no monthly fee electricity contract, although the price of electricity is often slightly higher for this type of contract.
+This is due to the fixed monthly fee for exchange-traded electricity contracts; in low-consumption buildings, the cheapest option overall is a no monthly fee electricity contract, even if electricity price is often slightly higher for this type of contract.

 Electrically heated detached houses - electricity from the exchange often the cheapest

 The electrically heated detached house is by far the most electricity-consuming type of housing among households.
 An electrically heated detached house can consume around 20 000 kWh of electricity per year.
 In many cases, electricity from exchanges is the cheapest option, as the average price is almost always cheaper in the long run than fixed-price contracts.
 For example, a difference of 1 cent/kWh in the price of electricity would already save €200 for such a site.